Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 intercept tells us that if a song has 0 bpm (nonsensical), it is expected to have 4.59 clichés (tropes), on average.
-The slope tells us that for an increase in 1 bpm, the expected number of clichés is predicted, on average, to decrease by 0.00759.
+The slope tells us that for an increase in 1 bpm, the expected number of clichés is predicted, on average, to decrease by 0.00759 (aligns with weak, negative linear relationship displayed in scatterplot above).
 The R-squared value of this model is 0.0225985, meaning that approximately 2.2598527 percent of the variability in clichés is accounted for by the linear model.
 This means that the linear model is relatively weak since, the closer the R squared value is to 1 (or 100% variability), the more accurate the model is.

-Now, let’s see whether `trope_count` is related as to the `rank` (success) of a team.
+Now, let’s see whether `trope_count` is associated with the `rank` (success) of a team.
 We will do this by creating another scatterplot and fitting a model:

 ![](writeup_files/figure-gfm/scatterplot-tropes-rank-1.png)<!-- -->

-There seems to be a weak positive linear relationship between number of clichés in a fight song and the historical ranking of a college football team.
-Let’s find the linear model associated with this scatterplot:
+There appears to be a weak, positive linear relationship between number of clichés in a fight song and the historical ranking of a college football team.
+To confirm this trend, let’s find the linear model associated with this scatterplot:

     ## # A tibble: 2 x 2
     ##   term        estimate